BirhanuShimelis/Text_spliter/README.md

 # Text_spliter

-# this piece of code splitsa .txt file based on the fulstop sign.
+#this piece of code splits a .txt file based on the fulstop sign.
-# it si used for dataset text file splitting purpose
+#it si used for dataset text file splitting purpose